Time temperature indicator: By timespan

+FHIs would be very hard to store and transport if they were already active before meeting the product.
+As a result, FHIs are sometimes shipped in an inactive configuration with some way to activate them only when needed.

 By technology

 There are a large number of different time temperature indicators available in the market, based on different technologies.
 To the degree that these physical changes in the indicator match the degradation rate of the food, the indicator can help indicate probable food degradation.
+A few rules govern the design of TTI technology: the color-change needs to be irreversible and the relationship between rate-of-change and the temperature should match the application.